What the heck is \(\chi^2\) anyway?

 What is being squared?

 Nothing!
 This is a trick question used by cruel people.
-Unfortunately, is a great example of an abuse of notation: \(\chi^2\) is a variable, just like \(x\) or \(y\).
-We could have called it \(\chi\), but for historical reasons, Pearson called it \(\chi^2\).
+Unfortunately, this is a great example of an abuse of notation: \(\chi^2\) is a variable, just like \(x\) or \(y\).
+We could have called it \(\chi\), but for historical reasons K. Pearson, a giant in statistics, called it \(\chi^2\) probably to indicate that this quantity is \(\geq 0\).

 Now that we’ve tackled this important question, let us motivate the statistic with the same example we used previously: